About Chrystal Renee' - A Licensed Therapist

 I Was the Therapist Who Couldn't Explain Her Own Work Online.

 I was good in the room.
-I knew how to hold space, track what wasn't being said, and stay with clients through the hard parts.
-But I couldn't open a blank document and describe any of that.
-Every sentence I wrote felt too clinical or too vague.
+But I couldn't open a blank document and describe any of it.
+Every sentence felt too clinical or too vague.
 I kept rewriting.
 Nothing clicked.

 A Bit About Me